Anthony Joshua: British boxer and former world champion discharged from hospital after fatal car crash in Nigeria

 Residents of Sagamu in Ogun State, where Joshua's relatives live, expressed their shock at Monday's events.

-Adedamola Joshua, the uncle of Anthony Joshua's father, told The Associated Press: "All the people are very close with him (Anthony Joshua) and he is very free among the people.
+Adedamola Joshua, the uncle of Anthony Joshua's father, told The Associated Press: "All the people are very close with him [Joshua] and he is very free among the people.
 So it was a great shock for us."